What Size AC Unit Do I Need?

 - EER2 (Energy Efficiency Ratio 2): This measures efficiency at a fixed outdoor temperature of 95°F, indicating how well the system performs under peak heat conditions.

-The Risks of Improper AC Sizing
+What Are the Risks of Improper AC Sizing?

 David Fowler, owner of Family Heating and Air in Pensacola, Florida, said choosing the right size for your HVAC unit is crucial for maintaining energy efficiency and keeping your cooling bills in check.